Medical Plaza South

 What is survivorship care?

 Our goal is to provide patients with surveillance for cancer recurrence, secondary cancers, and tools for managing treatment side effects.
 Survivorship care is ongoing.
-You and your provider will discuss an appropriate schedule for follow-up appointments.
+You and your physician or provider will discuss an appropriate schedule for follow-up appointments.
 This can be a challenging time and we want to provide this essential part of your cancer care.

 How can survivorship care help me?

 - Appropriate follow-ups to monitor and watch for signs and symptoms of recurrence, as well as making sure that new cancer is not developing